Akemp787/World-Cup-Player-Analysis/README.md

 - The average starting age of the bottom four teams (28.55) was only .37 years (4mo.
 13 days) higher than the top four teams.
 - Two of the bottom four teams had an average starting age over 29

+## Question 4: What is the distribution of goals scored based on the age groups of players, and how does this information relate to playing time and peak performance?

 ### Goals Scored according to ages:
 The oldest player to score  at the World Cup was born in 1983, with the youngest being born in 2004.
 That encompasses a 21 year age difference.